Kvancalster/oefeningen-DBMS/READ.md

-## EXTRA
+# EXTRA
-# check if renaming folder messes up git & github
+## check if renaming folder messes up git & github
+- no effect: OK to do